 (I) If S believes at t that he perceives something to be F, and h is the proposition that there is something having the property F, and h is a member of a set of concurrent propositions each of which is acceptable for S, then h is evident to S at t.

-So now we can see how, according to Chisholm, knowledge of the external world is possible.
+So now we can see how, according to Chisholm at the time of [TK1], knowledge of the external world is possible.
 Let's take the proposition that there is a doorknob here.
 How can I know that?
 Suppose I am looking at, smelling, feeling, and remembering the doorknob.
 Then via (B) lots of such propositions are reasonable for me.
 Suppose these all confirm the proposition, d, that there is a doorknob here.
 Then via (G), d is acceptable.
 Suppose all of these together with d form a concurrent set.
 Then via (H), d is reasonable.
 Suppose I think I am seeing the doorknob, and the proposition that there is a doorknob is a member of a concurrent set of acceptable propositions.
 Then it is evident to me that there is a doorknob here.
 If it's true, then I know it.
 If all these conditions are satisfied, I have knowledge of the external world.

 Critics may complain that this set of principles is incomplete and sketchy.
 (Indeed, in spite of the principles about memory, nothing in this system even purports to explain how someone could have knowledge of the past.)
 Chisholm has given us no more than a sketch of a possible answer to the question of how empirical knowledge is possible.
 But it reveals the foundational, coherentist, Chisholmian epistemic principle-ist structure of his thought.
 All later variants retain these features.
-What is most distinctive about these principles is that they are not instances of more general logical principles and they are not true in virtue of any facts about causal connections or reliability.
+What is most distinctive about these principles is that they are not instances of more general logical principles and Chisholm does not claim that they are true in virtue of any facts about causal connections or reliability.
 They are presented as fundamental epistemological facts.

 According to Chisholm, epistemology consists of Socratic inquiry into the questions “What can we know?” and “What are the criteria of knowledge?”
 He thought that a puzzle faces anyone who attempts to answer these questions.
-It appears that to answer the first question, one needs a criterion to distinguish things that are known from things that are not known.
+It appears that to answer the first question, one needs a criterion to distinguish between things that are known and things that are not known.
 That is, one needs an answer to the second question.
 But to have an answer to the second question, he thought, one needs a list of the things one knows so that one can identify the features that distinguish knowledge from its opposite.
 That is, one needs an answer to the first question.
 Lacking such an answer, Chisholm feared, one would not be in a position to be confident that any proposed criterion of knowledge was correct.
 Chisholm calls those who think that they have an answer to the second question that they can use to answer the first “methodists” and those who think that they have an answer to the first question that they can use to answer the second “particularists.”
 Chisholm himself was a particularist, yet he claimed that he had no argument to offer against methodism or against the view that neither question could be answered without a prior answer to the other.
 In a number of places he said that the problem of the criterion could be answered only by begging the question.

 A final epistemological doctrine for which Chisholm is particularly well-known is internalism.
 Chisholm characterized internalism in the following way: ‘The internalist assumes that, merely by reflecting upon his own conscious state, he can formulate a set of epistemic principles that will enable him to find out, with respect to any possible belief he has, whether he is justified in having that belief.
 The epistemic principles that he formulates are principles that one may come upon and apply merely by sitting in one's armchair, so to speak, and without calling for any outside assistance.
 In a word, one need only consider one's own state of mind’ [TK3: 76].
 A crucial implication of this doctrine is that people whose conscious states are alike must be justified in believing the same propositions.
 Also present in the quoted passage is a related theme concerning the autonomy of epistemology.
 Chisholm held that epistemologists did not need the assistance of the empirical sciences in answering their purely epistemological questions.
 In advancing these doctrines, Chisholm took issue with the externalist and naturalistic theories, such as the causal theory and reliabilism, that gained favor with many epistemologists toward the end of Chisholm's career.